tomar-arpit07/doctor-appointment-system/README.md

 - **Appointment Management** - View, track, and cancel appointments
 - **Responsive Design** - Works seamlessly on desktop and mobile
 - **Real-time Validation** - Prevents double booking and conflicts
+- **Admin Feature** - Admin can add, delete and edit details of doctors.

 ## 🛠️ Tech Stack